johlym/johnathan-org/src/_posts/2018-09-24-techcrunch-zoho-pulled-offline-after-phishing-complaints.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-One Twitter user mentioned that by doing this, Tierra violated an ICANN policy (I’m assuming [this one](https://www.icann.org/resources/pages/expected-standards-2008-01-10-en) in eliminating access to 40 million email addresses.
+One Twitter user mentioned that by doing this, Tierra violated an ICANN policy (I'm assuming [this one](https://www.icann.org/resources/pages/expected-standards-2008-01-10-en) in eliminating access to 40 million email addresses.

-Another Twitter user (see a trend, here?) mentioned something about Google’s domain being suspended for phishing.
+Another Twitter user (see a trend, here?) mentioned something about Google's domain being suspended for phishing.
 The difference here is `google.com` is registered with MarkMonitor, a brand reputation company, not just any registrar with a generic site.